 5. In-app AI tutors for edtech

 An edtech app in India launched voice-powered revision tutors that quiz students verbally and respond using contextual feedback.
+These startups show that voice AI in 2025 is more than novelty and it is increasingly a product advantage.

 Why This Moment Matters for Voice AI Startups